An alert escalation policy defines user settings that OpsRamp applies in escalating alerts.

-In this mode, the policy is inactive and has no effect on your alerts.
-You can use this mode to review a newly defined policy, before changing into one of the other modes.
+|The policy is inactive and does not affect alerts.
+You can use this mode to review a newly defined policy before choosing one of the other modes.

-In this mode, the policy creates a recommendation for actions that you should take on the alert.
+|The policy creates a recommendation for actions that you should take on the alert.
 Recommendations are based on OpsRamp learning from historical alerts.
 The recommendation includes a link to take the action.